 Implants can transform your smile.
 If you’ve lost your upper teeth, however, you might have insufficient bone to place the implants.
-Don’t worry — the team at Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights area of San Francisco, California, has a solution.
+Don’t worry — the team at Pacific Oral & Maxillofacial Surgery Center in Oakland, California has a solution.
 Brandon Kang, DDS and his team of dental professionals offer minimally invasive sinus lift surgery to build bone.
 Having a perfect set of teeth is closer than you think.
 Use the online inquiry form to book an appointment or call the practice today.

 If you lose your top teeth, there usually isn’t enough bone to provide a secure foundation for implants.
 A sinus lift makes way for that foundation.
 It’s a surgical procedure that lifts the sinus membrane to expose the sinus cavity.
 Your dentist can then insert a bone graft inside the void, increasing the volume of bone your surgeon has to work with.

 The bone graft takes several months after the procedure to fuse with the surrounding bone.
 Once it has, your dentist can then place the implants.

 Conventionally, the sinus surgery is carried out from the cheek area.
 However, this approach results in bigger swelling and pain as well as higher infection rate.
 Your surgeon will approach the sinus though a tiny hole made to place the implants in the alveolar ridge.
 This minimally invasive technique does not produce swelling and the pain is very minimal.
 In addition, in most cases, the implants can be placed at the same with the sinus grafting, negating the need to go through multiple surgeries.

 The providers at Pacific Oral & Maxillofacial Surgery Center have years of experience in performing minimally invasive sinus grafts.
 Speak with them today to see if you’re a suitable candidate.